chainguard-images/images/images/go/README.md

 Hello World!
 ```

+## Secure-by-default Features

+In Go 1.20, we default to using the new `GODEBUG` settings of `tarinsecurepath=0` and `zipinsecurepath=0`.
+These can be disabled by clearing the `GODEBUG` environment variable, or by setting them to `1`.

+Learn more about these settings in the [Go release notes](https://tip.golang.org/doc/go1.20).

 ## Dockerfile example

 The following example Dockerfile builds a hello-world program in Go and copies it on top of the `cgr.dev/chainguard/static:latest` base image: